 It may seem strange that it was Bruce Chatwin, an English writer, who introduced me to a foundation of Indigenous Australian culture, Songlines.
-But when I was in school in the 1970s very little was taught about Indigenous people, or "Aboriginals".
-We learnt they had been in Australia for 20,000 years (now revised to over 60,000 years!) and were nomadic.
-When they weren't on "Walkabout", Aboriginals sat under trees in parks and drank a lot.
-A few became famous footballers.
-None were ever our neighbours.
+But back in the 1970s, schools taught very little about Indigenous people, or "Aborigines".
+We learned they had been in Australia for 20,000 years (now revised to over 60,000 years!) and were nomadic.
+When they weren't on "Walkabout", "Aborigines" sat under trees in parks and got drunk.
+A few became famous footballers and boxers, and one won Wimbledon.
+But none were ever our neighbours.

-However, the focus and beauty of Chatwin's book (and what's seared into my memory) is his search for a definition of Songlines for Indigenous people.
+However, the book's focus and beauty (and what's seared into my memory) is Chatwin's search for a definition of Songlines for Indigenous people.
 He learns they are more than "maps".
-They are Dreaming-tracks, means of bringing the Dreaming into existence, sacred and ceremonial sites, title deeds to traditional lands, trade routes and ways of communication.
+They are "Dreaming-tracks", "a means of bringing the Dreaming into existence", "sacred and ceremonial sites", "title deeds to traditional lands", "trade routes and ways of communication".
 Songlines can stretch vast distances and language barriers.
 "A Dreaming-track might start in the north-west, near Broome; thread its way through twenty languages or more; and go on to hit the sea [in the south] near Adelaide."

 © 2017 Robert Fairhead